ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 	Restarting "MACHINE-NAME"...
 	Waiting for SSH to be available...
 	Detecting the provisioner...
 	Restarted machines may have new IP addresses.
 You may need to re-run the `docker-machine env` command.

 3.12 Docker-machine start
 """""""""""""""""""""""""
-Starts docker-machine
+Starts docker-machine.

 ::

 	$ docker-machine start MACHINE-NAME